Nature Guard Logo

 Alternative Natural Bug Repellents

-You can make your own homemade bug spray using these essential oils.
-Simply mix a few drops of your chosen essential oils with a carrier oil, such as almond or coconut oil, and apply it to your skin or clothing.
+You can create a homemade spray by mixing a few drops of essential oil with a carrier oil such as almond or coconut oil.
+Apply it to clothing or exposed skin after testing a small area first.

 Safety and Environmental Concerns